Fund for Fallen Heroes

 - UWA currently employs approximately 1,500 rangers to cover about 71,000 square kilometres of protected area.

-- World Ranger Day, which is marked on July 31, in remembrance of rangers who died in the line of duty.
+- World Ranger Day, which is marked on July 31, is held in remembrance of rangers who died in the line of duty.

 - According to International Union for Conservation of Nature (IUCN), rangers in Uganda, DR Congo and Rwanda have been directly responsible for an increase in the number of mountain gorillas, risking their lives to ensure the survival of this critically endangered species.